 Notes on the Geography of Malawi: Lilongwe

-In Verandahs of Power, Garth Powers reviews the decision to build a new capital.
+In Verandahs of Power, Garth Powers reviews the decision to build a new capital for Malawi.
 This was 1964, three years after Independence.
 The proposed location was more central than either Blantyre or Zomba but was also close to President Hastings Banda's birthplace.

 The one and only entrance.